idvorkin/mathflash/README.md

 # mathflash

-Flashcards, based on the https://hyperdiv.io/ framework
+Flashcards, based on the https://hyperdiv.io/ framework.
+Connect to it in "production" [here](https://idvorkin--mathflash-fastapi-app.modal.run/)

 Setup the environment with:
 ```
 pipenv install
 pipenv shell

 ```
-Run the server with:
+Run the debug server with:
 ```
 ./main.py